 Helen Craig Virgin’s sustainability specialist asked Nicholas about his inventive ideas:

-What inspired you to include recycled materials into your designs?
+What inspired you to include recycled materials in your designs?
 How did it all start?

 How did you move on from there?